OpenSecuritySummit/oss2020/content/black-lives-matter.md

 1. Created this page and linked it from the home page
 2. Sent message on Slack Channel about it
-3. Added a couple items to our merchendise store about BLM with all profits donated to a BLM charity
+3. Added a couple items to our merchandise store about BLM with all profits donated to a BLM charity

 {{<img src="https://user-images.githubusercontent.com/656739/84204239-bd905c80-aaa2-11ea-8e16-bbf1f725b103.png" >}}